 “I went to see him about Ricky.”

-“Oh, terrible tragedy that, no point disturbing the dead though,” he turned away to forage in his ice bins for the fish.
+“Oh, terrible tragedy that, no point disturbing the dead though.”

 “Trouble is it’s the dead disturbing me.”

-I arrived back at the shack and sat down to tried to write, but it was no good.
-Ricky’s presence most disturbed me at these times and I thought I heard his voice saying be careful Miss Jane, but it must have been the wind.
+When I arrived back at the shack I sat down and tried to write, but it was no good.
+Ricky’s presence most disturbed me at these times.
+Then I thought I heard his voice saying be careful Miss Jane, but it must have been the wind.

 “Developers always sniff around small seaside towns, like piranha’s they are, hunt in packs.
 There’s a few folk around here have found the offers too good to refuse, but most want to keep this town the way it is.”

-The for sale sign was no longer out the front of the shack.
-Ron had agreed to sell me the property at a reasonable price.
-He thought it is what Ricky would have wanted and it would protect the land from development.
-Ricky’s appearances stopped once the case concluded.
-A part of me missed my emerald green apparition but the removal of constant interruptions did mean that I finally started writing in earnest.
+The for sale sign was no longer out the front of the shack because Ron had agreed to sell me the property at a reasonable price, it was what Ricky would have wanted he said, and it would protect the land from development if I owned it.
+Ricky stopped appearing once the case concluded and a part of me missed my emerald green apparition, but the removal of constant interruptions did mean that I finally started writing in earnest.